postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/the-api-workflow.md

 ## Testing an API

 You can create collections to use as test suites, integration tests, or contract tests for your API.
-These collections can be linked to a specific version of your API using version tagging.
+These collections can be linked to a specific version of your API.

 * [Adding a test suite](#adding-a-test-suite)
 * [Adding integration tests](#adding-integration-tests)